CS-433/ml-project-2-hapinness/README.md

 ## Goal
 Discover and implement **Physics Informed Neural Networks** (PINN) in PyTorch on various differential equations:
-- Cauchy Problem: 1D inference on different frequencies, importance of randomization on training data, extrapolation performance test
+- Cauchy Problem: 1D inference with different frequencies, importance of randomized training data, extrapolation performance test
 - Viscous Burgers' equation: 2D inference and identification
-- Heat equation: 2D inferences on different freqencies, 3D inference
+- Heat equation: 2D inferences with different freqencies, 3D inference with different frequencies

 **Inference**: find the solution of a differential equation with initial and/or boundary condtions. <br>
 **Identification**: knowing the solution, identify the parameters of the differential equation that the solution solves.
+**Extrapolation**: predicting outside training domain.

 ## Results
 XXX